Limitations

 While Krmx offers a powerful toolkit for addressing multi-user realtime bi-directional messaging, it's essential to recognize that it is not the right solution for all use cases.
 Krmx has its own strengths and limitations.

-To avoid unsuitable scenarios where Krmx can lead to unnecessary increased complexity of your application, it is important to understand these limitations of Krmx in the context of its architecture, maintenance and features.
+To avoid unsuitable scenarios where Krmx can lead to unnecessary increased complexity of your application, it is important to understand the limitations of Krmx in the context of its architecture, maintenance and features.

 Architecture